Low Light of the Hook of Holland: History

 and in 1974 nine modern concrete lighthouses replaced the old coastal lights.

-In 1977 the tower was transported in two parts from Leuvehaven to Rotterdam, and in 1990 it was erected in the Maritime museum in Rotterdam.
+In 1977 the tower was transported in two parts to Leuvehaven in Rotterdam, and in 1990 it was erected in the Maritime museum in Rotterdam.

 It was repainted to its original reddish-brown color.

 A similar tower to the old low light used to stand in Kijkduin.

 In 2004 this tower was transported by Chinook helicopter to the original site of the old low light.

 In 2006 a petition to return the old low light to its original site gained 2,000 signatures.